 - confront the suggestions you feel is inappropriate or harmful to your family and your children.

 The first 2 responses require keen observation and smart social skills.
-Without confronting or creating any disruption in family routine, these can be handled.
-But when interference from grandparents becomes intense and consistent, and requires confrontation, then you have to think of a strategy.
+Without confronting or creating any disruption in the family routine, these can be handled.
+But when interference from grandparents becomes intense and consistent and requires confrontation, then you have to think of a strategy.
 You can think about limiting interaction and setting boundaries.

-Limiting interaction with grandparents
+Limit interaction with grandparents

 To manage toxic grandparents, you can limit interaction with them.
 I personally do not believe in entirely breaking ties with them, although in extreme cases, you might consider it as the only option.